Miss Universe 2021

-Miss Universe 2021 was the 70th Miss Universe pageant, held at the Universe Dome in Eilat, Israel on December 13, 2021.
+Miss Universe 2021 was the 70th Miss Universe pageant, held at the Universe Dome in Eilat, Israel, on 13 December 2021.

-At the end of the event, Andrea Meza of Mexico crowned Harnaaz Sandhu of India as Miss Universe 2021.
-It is India's first victory in 21 years, and the third victory of the country in the pageant's history.
-Sandhu became the first ever Sikh to win the title of Miss Universe, and the first contestant born in the 2000s to win in any of the Big Four international beauty pageants.
+At the end of the event, Harnaaz Sandhu of India was crowned Miss Universe 2021 by Andrea Meza of Mexico.
+It was India's first victory in twenty-one years, and the third in the country's in the pageant history.
+Sandhu became the first ever Sikh to win the title.

-Contestants from 80 countries and territories competed in this year's pageant.
-The competition featured the return of Steve Harvey as host; Harvey last served as host during Miss Universe 2019.
-Cheslie Kryst, who previously crowned as Miss USA 2019, and Carson Kressley served as backstage correspondents.
+Contestants from eighty countries and territories competed in the pageant.
+Steve Harvey returned as the host; Harvey last served as host during Miss Universe 2019.
+Cheslie Kryst, Miss USA 2019, and Carson Kressley served as backstage correspondents.
 JoJo, Noa Kirel, Harel Skaat, Valerie Hamaty, and Narkis performed in this year's pageant.

-The competition also featured the return of Fox as the official broadcaster of the show after being absent for the previous edition.
+Fox returned as the official broadcaster of the show after being absent for the previous edition.
 It was broadcast to hundreds of millions of viewers in 172 countries.
 This was also the final edition to be aired on an American broadcast television network.

 Background

 Location and date

 In January 2021, the Miss Universe Organization was reportedly in talks to host the 2021 edition of the competition in Costa Rica in late 2021 or early 2022.
 The negotiations were later confirmed by Gustavo Segura, serving as the Minister of Tourism in the government of Costa Rica.
 In May 2021, in her first interview to People en Español after her coronation, Andrea Meza stated that the next edition of the pageant could possibly take place at the end of 2021.
 She also acknowledged the fact that her reign would be one of the shortest in the history of the pageant.

 Two months after the interview, the Miss Universe Organization confirmed that the competition would be in Eilat, Israel in December 2021.
-On October 27, 2021, the pageant was confirmed to be on December 12, 2021 at the Universe Dome, a custom-built and temporary arena imported to Eilat from Portugal.
+On 27 October 2021, the pageant was confirmed to be on 12 December 2021, at the Universe Dome, a custom-built and temporary arena imported to Eilat from Portugal.
 Also announced was that the chosen venue was to work with maximum capacity (5,000 spectators) to avoid precautious concerns on a potential COVID-19 resurgence, after the 2020 pageant (held in May 2021) was scaled down to 1,750 spectators (nearly one-quarter of the venue capacity) due to the ongoing worldwide COVID-19 pandemic.

 Selection of participants

-Contestants from 80 countries and territories were selected to compete in the competition.
+Contestants from eighty countries and territories were selected to compete in the competition.
 Twenty-seven of these delegates were appointees to their positions after being a runner-up of their national pageant or being selected through a casting process, while two were selected to replace the original dethroned winner.